thetobysiu/deepstory/README.md

 Only the files inside modules folder are slightly modified from the original.
 The remaining files are all written by me, except some parts that are referenced.

 ## Training models
-There are other repos for tools that I created to preprocess the files.
+There are other repos of tools that I created to preprocess the files.
 They can be found in my profile.